sairamcharan9/resume_agentic_adk/README.md

 3. Navigate to http://127.0.0.1:8000 in your browser to access the web interface.

+4. In the web interface, select your preferred AI model provider and configure it:
+   - Choose a provider (OpenAI, OpenRouter, Hugging Face, Local)
+   - Enter your API key if required
+   - Select a specific model from the available options
+   - Google Gemini 2.0 Flash is available as a free option through OpenRouter

+5. Proceed with resume optimization using your configured model.

 ### Web Interface

 The web interface allows you to:

+- Select your preferred AI model provider and specific model
+- Configure API keys directly through the UI
+- Access free model options like Google Gemini 2.0 Flash Experimental
 - Upload a LaTeX resume file (.tex)
 - Enter job description details including title and requirements
 - Add special instructions for optimization